baden-ballard/BIG-CRM/APP_DESCRIPTION.md

   - Auto-populates when pipeline status changes
   - Fields: Date, Option (Pipeline Status), Notes (from status change notes), Origin (Status Change)
 - **Participant Rate History**: Tracked through participant_group_plans and participant_medicare_plans tables
-  - When a new rate is added to a plan, all active participants on that plan are automatically connected to the new rate
+  - Participant connections to new rates are handled through the renewal automation process
   - This creates a historical record showing which rates each participant had at different times
   - No separate change log needed for plan or rate changes
 - **Participant Change Logs**: Tracks other participant changes (not rate-related)